At a glance

 FACULTY: Teachers hold a minimum of a bachelor’s degree.
 In addition, all faculty members are required to fulfill the teacher certification requirements set forth by ACTS with continuing education classes.

 FAITH: GCS serves families from seven counties who represent about 75 churches.
 Being non-denominational, the Bible curriculum focuses on scriptural truths and not specific denominational doctrines.
-All students attend a weekly Chapel service at GCS, which includes worship teams composed of middle and high school students who express interest and talent in music.
+Chapel services (four age appropriate sessions) are conducted weekly.
+Worship teams composed of middle and high school students who express interest and talent in music, participate in the sessions.

 ACADEMICS: GCS teaches a six subject core curriculum to all enrolled students with a strong emphasis on traditional values: Math, Science, History, Bible, Grammar and Handwriting/Literature.
 The adopted curricula is primarily Bob Jones University based.
+National Honor Society and National Junior Honor Society inducts students from grades 7-12 who meet the criteria.
 Graduation requirements are supervised by a high school guidance counselor.
 Foreign language, honors classes and dual enrollment classes are introduced at the high school level.
-National Honor Society and National Junior Honor Society inducts students from grades 7-12 who meet the criteria.
+In the coming school year, GCS is introducing an aggressive dual enrollment program with Piedmont Technical College to expand the number of courses already available to juniors and seniors.

 TESTING: Students in K5-8 take the Terra Nova test annually.
 Grades 9-11 are given the PSAT each fall.
 Grade 10 students also take the ACT ASPIRE test.
 Since 1992, GCS has graduated 596 students, with about 99 percent accepted to 4-year or 2-year colleges.
 GCS Graduates are extremely competitive for scholarships to the college of their choice.
 SAT and ACT scores of GCS students are above the state and national average.

 SERVICE: Middle and high school students have leadership opportunities by serving on student councils or the Chick-fil-A Leader Academy.
+Eighth grade classes host an annual Valentine fundraiser.
 Emerald City Rotary Club sponsors the GCS Interact Club.
 Seniors are required to complete 100 hours of pre-approved volunteer service to graduate.
 High School students also organize a Mission Day to provide service in the community.

 CONNECT: Located at 2026 Woodlawn Rd. in Greenwood, SC, 29649.
 Office phone: 864-229-2427; Website at greenwoodchristianschool.org or like us on Facebook at Greenwood Christian School – Official.
 Follow gcs_now on Instagram.